10 jamstack hosting providers ranked by HRI™ in 2026. Rankings are never paid.

 Hosting companies cannot pay to appear or improve their position.
 Sponsorships and advertising are not scoring inputs.
 The same rules apply to every company in the directory of over 28,000 providers, from the largest hyperscalers to single-region indie hosts.

-For the full breakdown of each scoring component and how it is calculated, see the HostScore methodology page.
+For the full breakdown of each scoring component and how it is calculated, see the HRI methodology page.

-No. HostList does not sell rankings, take hosting sponsors, or accept affiliate commissions in exchange for placement on this list.
+No. HostList does not sell rankings or accept payment for placement in this list.
 Hosting companies cannot pay to appear here or improve their position.
+Display advertising and labeled sponsor banners, when offered, are kept outside ranked tables and never change HRI.

 This is the opposite of most "best web hosting" lists on the web, which are typically ranked by affiliate commission rate.
-Our position is published in the About page and the HostScore methodology so customers, journalists, and AI search engines can verify how every company earned its rank.
+Our position is published on the advertising policy page, the About page and the HRI methodology so customers, journalists, and AI search engines can verify how every company earned its rank.

 Jamstack hosting is a deployment pattern for sites built with frontend frameworks.
 The pattern: code lives in git; pushing to a branch triggers a build; the output is static HTML, CSS, and JS distributed across a global CDN; dynamic logic runs in serverless functions at the edge.
 The "Jam" originally stood for JavaScript, APIs, and Markup.
 The category leaders are Vercel and Netlify.
 Cloudflare Pages, Render, Railway, Fly.io, and Northflank are the most-cited alternatives.